 I get enough questions from readers asking me to explain estimated tax payments that it makes me wonder if people actually avoid earning self-employment or side income simply because they are intimidated by the tax implications.

 When you have an employer, tax payments are fairly straight forward.
 Through your payroll, taxes are automatically deducted and sent to the IRS, state, and local (if applicable) authorities.
 At the end of the year, when you complete your tax return, you find out if you have paid too much (you get a refund) or too little (you must pay the balance).
-And based on that, you can then change your withholding tax allowances on your W4 to withhold more or less taxes on each paycheck.
+And based on that, you can then change your tax withholding on your W-4 to withhold more or less taxes on each paycheck.

 Estimated tax payments for self-employment income (aka “side income”) is new territory for those who have always had payroll done for them through their employer.
 It’s not necessarily more difficult, but it’s definitely different.
 Having made estimated payments for income earned through this blog over the years, I have learned enough of the basics to at least point you in the right direction and hopefully remove some of those fears and hesitations that might be holding you back from pursuing entrepreneurial activities.